 Once the story became a screenplay, I decided to reformat it again, as a novel.
 Odd that I didn't start with a novel, as fiction is what I usually write.
+Instead, teens were sexually abused as children.
+Sexually abused girls are twice as likely to become teen mothers.

-Instead, the novel is the last iteration of the story.
+the novel is the last iteration of the story.
 It's called The Ugliest Word.
 It comes out October 15.